 2. Reset Settings App Using PowerShell

-1. First, open Windows Search and search for Windows PowerShell.
+1. Open Windows Search and search for Windows PowerShell.

-2. Right-click on the Windows Powershell and select Run as Administrator.
+2. Right-click on Windows PowerShell and select Run as Administrator.

 Run as Administrator